 - Doorman: €1 if they help you with luggage or hail a cab

 Spa and resort staff

-- Tipping is not expected, but you can leave around 10 percent of your total bill if you wish.
+- Tipping is not expected, but you can leave up to 10 percent of your total bill if you wish.

 - Your guide will appreciate a tip.
-As a general rule, the smaller your group is, the more you should tip.
+The smaller your group is, the more you should tip.